 FOR APPOINTMENTS PLEASE CALL: (02) 6180 8500

-Ochre Health Medical Centre Bruce opened its doors in February 2014 and is located in the Belconnen district of Canberra.
-2,400sqm in size and spread over four floors, the medical centre shares occupancy with the University of Canberra, who are located on the third floor.
-The practice is currently home to 16 doctors with the capacity to grow to 18 doctors with a wide range of supporting allied health services, supported by CDM trained nurses.
+Ochre Health Medical Centre Bruce is located in the Belconnen district of Canberra, and shares occupancy with the University of Canberra (Building 28, next to soccer fields and across from the new sub-division of Lawson).
+With ample parking on-site, the practice provides a wide range of supporting allied health services, supported by CDM trained nurses.

 This is a private billing practice.
 If you have any questions regarding fees, please call our reception team.

 There are 6 Registered Nurses working at Ochre Health Medical Centre Bruce.

 Services provided by the Registered Nurse’s are: CDM and Health Assessments, Immunisations, Wound dressings, Ear Syringing, Removal of Sutures and any other services that the doctors request.

 Dr Chris Harrison (FACRRM) – Medical Coordinator / General Practitioner